AnilKrkmz/Seazer_Cipher/README.md

-# Seazer_Cipher_Decrypt
+# Seazer_Cipher

-This is a useful tool for decrypt the seazer algorithm.
+This is a useful tool for decrypt or crypt the seazer algorithm.

 I hope this tool helps.